Trademark Productions Master Terms & Conditions of Services

 Hosting Compensation

 All requests for compensation must be received within 5 business days of the incident in question.
 The amount of compensation may not exceed the customer’s monthly recurring charge.
-This SLA does not apply for any month that the customer has been in breach of Trademark Productions Terms of Service or if the account is in default of payment.
+This SLA does not apply for any month that the customer has been in breach of Perfect Afternoon Terms of Service or if the account is in default of payment.
 Duplication of SLA compensation is not allowed.
 Only one SLA credit may be given per incident.
 For example: if a network outage SLA event and a phone SLA event happen simultaneously.
 SLA compensation will only be given for one of the events.

 Small business website design, marketing, and hosting packages, herein referred to as TMJumpStart, remain under the auspices of the full terms of service and include the following provisions:

 • Scheduled monthly payments will be made to the credit card on file on the calendar date of the contract agreement.
 If the credit card is declined we will retry the card in 24 hours, if declined again we will contact you and payment will need to be made with a new card within 24 hours.
-If not paid in 3 days TM reserves the right to suspend your services.
+If not paid in 3 days PA reserves the right to suspend your services.
 You will be subject to and agree to a reinstatement fee of $295 for every instance of your website going down due to nonpayment.

 • Client reserves the right to make payment early for full ownership of their website.
-TM is obligated to provide a payoff amount for the calendar date balance and any fees or finance charges.
+PA is obligated to provide a payoff amount for the calendar date balance and any fees or finance charges.